top of page

 A leopard-print history

 The gay population in South Carolina is made up of various groups, socio-economic backgrounds, and ethnic make-ups.
+Yet the LGBTQ community has not been able to prosper as much as their straight counterparts.

-This kind of performance is self-expression at its core, and to limit it based on content is a violation of the drag queens’ First Amendment rights.
+Drag is inherently camp, and that naturally means being “over the top” with makeup, costumes, and even song choice.
+This is self-expression at its core, and to limit it based on content is a violation of the drag queens’ First Amendment rights.

 “Drag is a form of creative expression, and just like dance, fashion, and music, it is protected by the First Amendment.
 It’s a fundamental principle of our democracy that the government can’t discriminate against people — or silence them — based on the content of their speech,” according to the South Carolina ACLU.